 Kurt Vonnegut, Jr. (November 11, 1922 – April 11, 2007) was an American author of Cat’s Cradle (1963) and Slaughterhouse-Five (1969), among others.
 He taught at the University of Iowa’s Writers’ Workshop from 1965 to 1967.

-Louise Glück is a Pulitzer Prize-winning American poet.
+Louise Glück is a Nobel Prize and Pulitzer Prize-winning American poet.
 She was appointed Poet Laureate to the Library of Congress in 2003, and won the National Book Award for Poetry in 2014.
 She was a member of the faculty of the Iowa Writers’ Workshop.

 Marilynne Robinson is the author of many prize-winning novels, including Housekeeping (1981), Gilead (2004), Home (2008).
 In 1991, Robinson became a professor at the University of Iowa Writers’ Workshop.
 She retired from her position in 2016.